Where Tech and AI Meet the Art of Living Creatively

 this art of controlled wounding.

-This is how: first,
+This is how.
+First,

-you learn to treasure what hurts you,
+you learn to treasure what harms you,

 learn how beautiful things come